 The best place to keep an orchid in your house is in a position with bright, filtered natural light.
 Direct sunlight is too harsh for the delicate blooms and the roots tend to dry out too quickly.

-2. The right temperature
+2. The right temperature for orchid care

 Think Goldilocks – “not too hot, not too cold” – the right temperature for an orchid sits at about 23 degrees Celsius to provide a temperate climate for your orchid to thrive and flower.